JosephEoff/josepheoff.github.io/_posts/2021-05-15-howtosolder-17-headset.md

 You will have to figure out what each wire is for.
 This is where the multimeter and the pencil and paper come in.

-Write down a list of the colors.
+Write down a list of the wire colors.

 Here's mine: